 Avoiding the Addiction

 There are many chemicals and preservatives in processed foods that can become downright addicting to some people.
-If you don’t find yourself craving the foods, you may just like the ease and convenience of foods that have been processed.
+It can have a similar effect to you that drugs can have.
+This is why many who struggle with this enjoy a detox in Florida because all addiction is difficult to overcome.
+If you don't find yourself craving the foods, you may just like the ease and convenience of foods that have been processed.

 All of this makes it more difficult for you to make healthy choices of whole foods when you are hungry.
 By eliminating processed foods from your diet, you will also get rid of any addictions to these unhealthy items.